MSc Translational Research in Oral Sciences

 IELTS 7.0 overall, with no less than 6.5 in all components

-This new and innovative course builds upon the integrated nature of the School of Dentistry’s clinical and basic science divisions, and aims to prepare future researchers, from scientific or clinical backgrounds for research careers based in addressing oral health needs.
-You’ll gain a thorough background in oral sciences, the investigative, cutting edge technologies that enable oral scientific discovery and the necessary training in research governance and rigour.
+This new and innovative course builds upon the integrated nature of the School of Dentistry’s clinical and basic science divisions and aims to prepare future researchers from scientific or clinical backgrounds for research careers based in addressing oral health needs.
+You’ll gain a thorough background in oral sciences; the investigative, cutting edge technologies that enable oral scientific discovery alongside necessary training in research governance and rigour.
 All areas of translational research pathways will be addressed, including aspects of commercialisation which will be taught through the Leeds University Business School (LUBS).
 Disease focused modules provide opportunities for in-depth exploration with research experts in the fields of Cancer, Musculoskeletal and Oral and systemic disease links.

 Aimed at dental and biosciences graduates, the course will facilitate a career path focussed on oral research and its translation into positive impacts on health.

 The programme will: